 - Commit to reading at least one new book a month around money, business, or personal development.

-- Research and write down 3 conference, seminars, training, or coaching that you could do that would further your career, help you get the next promotion, or kick-start your business.
+- Research and write down 3 conference, seminars, training, or coaching that you could do that would further your kick-start or transform your business.